Limit shape of perfect matchings on rail-yard graphs: Technical Results

 \item Let

 Then $R(z)$ is monotone increasing in each one of the following intervals

 \end{enumerate} \end{lemma}

 \textbf{Acknowledgements.} This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while ZL participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2021 semester.
 ZL acknowledges support from National Science Foundation grant 1608896 and Simons Foundation grant 638143.
+The author thanks anonymous reviewers for valuable comments on improving the readability of the paper.